 Heritage of Karnataka, city of Hampi is located 365 kms away from Bangalore and 300 kms away from Dabolim (Goa).
-This world famous town is near Hospet in Karnataka, South India.
+This world famous town is near Hospet in Karnataka, South India, on the banks of River Tungabhadra.

-It was the glorious capital of the once-powerful South Indian Vijayanagar Empire.
+It was the glorious capital of the once-powerful Vijayanagar Empire of South India.
 But today it is known as the “City of Ruins”.
-Being the land of exceptional architectural ruins, Hampi has been listed as the World Heritage Site.
+Being the land of exceptional architectural ruins, Hampi has been listed as UNESCO World Heritage Site.

 During the years of their reign, the mighty Vijayanagar Emperors had built several marvelous temples in the country.
 The sultanates of Delhi invaded them and defeated them during the disastrous Battle of Talikota in 1565.
 It thus brought the end of last great Hindu kingdom in South India.
 The Moguls destroyed the Hindu temples mercilessly.
 The once-proud city of victory is now a city of desolation.